makerdao/community/governance/polls/DAI Savings Rate Adjustment - November 28, 2022.md

 ## Review

-The community can vote in this poll to rank their support of the following options:
+The community can vote in this poll to rank their support of the following options for the DAI Savings Rate (DSR):
 * Leave the DAI Savings Rate unchanged at 0.01%
 * Increase the DAI Savings Rate to 0.25%
 * Increase the DAI Savings Rate to 0.5%